Guleixibian2009/Hand-Written-HTML-Site/README.md

 So that's all!
 Thank you for reading~

 **If you like this site, you can [clone this repo down](https://github.com/guleixibian2009/hand-written-html-site/).
-Maybe you can give me a star?**
+Maybe you can give me a star?✨**

 Tip: This site is tested on `Firefox 98.0`.
 It should work well on `Chrome` too.
 If you have found some conpatibility problems, please open an issue.